centrebalearbiodiversitat/biodumpy/docs/source/modules/OBIS.rst

 Overview
 --------

-The ``OBIS`` module allows users to easily retrieve data information from the Ocean Biodiversity Information System (`OBIS`_) database.
+The ``OBIS`` module allows users to easily retrieve data information from the Ocean Biodiversity Information System (`OBIS`_) database :cite:`obis2024`.
 The information is downloaded in JSON format.

 .. _OBIS: https://obis.org/

 Key Features
 ------------

 - **Retrieve OBIS scientific nomenclature.** Users can obtain the scientific nomenclature of a taxon by accessing the OBIS taxonomy and retrieving its taxonomic classification.
 - **Retrieve occurrences.** Users can obtain occurrences of a taxon by accessing OBIS data to gather information on its geographic distribution and associated metadata.

 Retrieve nomenclature information and associated metadata from OBIS
 -------------------------------------------------------------------

 In this example we demonstrated how download taxonomic nomenclature for a list of taxa from OBIS.
 This database contains only **marine** species.
 Thus we use as reference list three taxa belonging the classes Bivalvia, Mammalia, and Anthozoa.
 This function utilizes the OBIS API's endpoint `/taxon/`_.

 .. _/taxon/: https://api.obis.org/v3/taxon/